tomswinburne/tomswinburne.github.io/openings.md

 ## Open Positions
 <strong>University of Michigan, Ann Arbor</strong><br>
 I will be hiring at least one PhD and a Postdoc for Winter (Jan) 2026.
 See home page for an idea of current research topics.
 Motivated students from
 ME/MSE/Physics/CSE/Math or related fields should email <code>tswin-at-umich.edu</code>.
+Doctoral applications will be made through the <a href="https://me.engin.umich.edu/admissions/graduate/">Rackham Graduate School</a>.

 <strong>PhD (filled) + Postdoc (open), Paris Nord</strong><br>
 <em>Data-Driven prediction of dislocation plasticity</em><br>